anniavd/taskmaster-pro/README.md

  ![screenshot create task](/assets/images/create-task.jpg)

- Image the list of task.
+ Image the list of task with the example when  atask is near to the limited date.

  ![screenshot for home page](/assets/images/task.jpg)